raspberrypilearning/serene-scene/en/step_5.md

 ## Add some fauna

-Fauna just means animals, and in this step you'll add a moving grasshopper to your serene scene.
+Fauna means animals.
+In this step you'll add a moving grasshopper to your serene scene.

 --- task ---

-Set up the grasshopper so that it moves from left to right and appears behind the trees and the flowers.
+Set up the Grasshopper sprite so that it moves from left to right and appears behind the tree and flowers.

 ![image of grasshopper sprite](images/grasshopper-sprite.png)